 How to Run Nginx inside Docker Container

-6. In this part we will concentrate on how you can run and access a network service, such as a Nginx web server, inside Docker, using the
+6. In this part we will concentrate on how you can run and access a network service, such as an Nginx web server, inside Docker, using the

-ubuntu-nginx image created earlier where Nginx daemon was installed.
+ubuntu-nginx image created earlier where the Nginx daemon was installed.

 # docker run -it -p 81:80 ubuntu-nginx /bin/bash # nginx &

 -p option exposes the host port to the container port.
 While the host port can be arbitrary, with the condition that it should be available (no other host services should listen on it), the container port must be exactly the port that the inside daemon is listening to.

 Once you’re connected to container session, start Nginx daemon in the background and detach from container console by pressing